Careers

 4. Assist students in creating clinical learning objectives for their respective community placements that are reflective of course outcomes, clinical practice expectations and students’ level of learning.

-5. Assist in the delivery of a three-hour primary skills lab for students, in collaboration with faculty (Friday January 5th, 2024 – Times TBC).
+5. Assist in the delivery of a primary skills lab and simulations for students, in collaboration with faculty (Three - hour primary skills lab on Friday September 6th, 2024; simulation hours / dates / times TBC).

-11. Complete and submit an online written final clinical evaluation of each student that highlights students’ learning and progress with meeting the clinical practice expectations for the clinical placement.
+15. Complete an online written final clinical evaluation of each student incorporating feedback from all clinical shifts that highlights their learning and progress in meeting the clinical practice expectations for the community placement.

 Qualifications: